advaywelling/simt-fsim/README.md

 2. Compute post-dominators - the blocks that every path from here has to go through
 3. Take the immediate post-dominator of each block.
 That's the closest one, so it's the earliest point the lanes can possibly reconverge
-4. At a divergent branch, push a JOIN entry holding the full mask plus one entry per path onto a SIMT stack, all tagged with that reconvergence PC.
+4. At a divergent branch, push a JOIN entry holding the full current mask plus one entry per path onto a SIMT stack, all tagged with that reconvergence PC.
 Pop the top and run it.
 When the PC reaches the reconvergence point, pop the next path.
 When only the JOIN is left, popping it puts everyone back together